MichaelOw/simple-telegram-bot/README.md

 * Mirror user messages
 * Store telegram IDs into a local sqlite3 database
 * Store all recieved texts into a local sqlite3 database
+* Send an image when message 'winrar' is received

 Feel free to edit the code to generate customized responses!